 My audience has spoken and I am listening!
-People are wondering how I do certain things what gadgets and shortcuts allow me to maintain such a high level of functionality in everyday life.
-This new segment on the Crutchprints site will feature common techniques, tips, tricks, and gadgets that I have found work great for me and they may work great for you or someone you know as well.
+People ask how I perform many tasks and what gadgets or shortcuts allow me to maintain such a high level of function.
+This page features common techniques, tips, tricks, and gadgets that I have found work for me and they may work for you or someone you know.
+Read on for more details.

-Walking in the rain with no umbrellaClick Here (link not yet live)
+Walking in the rain with no umbrellaComing in April!

-On the Hunt – Resume tips and Interview TricksClick Here
+On the Job Hunt: Disabled or Not.
+Resume Tips and Interview TricksClick Here

 *Please remember:a) Ashly is an amputee at nearly the hip level of her right leg,